pomidorum1989/java-naya-task/README.md

 # Messenger Abstract Structure with Enums

-This document outlines an abstract structure for a messaging system using enums in Java.
+This project outlines an abstract structure for a messaging system using enums in Java.